 WE LOVE WHAT WE DO!

 Each year most formally trained Service and Working Animals, and some qualified assistance and therapy animals, can be registered to receive these sight-preserving screenings.
 Registration is limited via qualification and occurs only April 1st – April 30th annually, online through this website.
 Exams take place in May at many members’ clinics across the country, the full participation list is available to those that register online.
-(Here are the participating cities in 2017, these are typically similar year to year, but check back in 2018 for an updated list at that time.)
+(Here are the participating cities, these are typically similar year to year, but check back in 2018 for an updated list at that time.)

 - Stacee Daniel, ACVO Executive Director